Updated on: 3/7/2019

 As you can probably guess, speeding not only increases the likelihood of a crash, but it makes the consequences of the accident much more severe.
 Higher speeds increase crash energy, which equals more severe injuries.

 Contact A Personal Injury Attorney Today

 Speeding is a violation of the law and puts the lives of everyone else on the road in danger.
 If you or a loved one has been injured in an accident caused by a speeding driver, or any negligent person on the road, you may benefit from speaking with a personal injury lawyer.

 If you can prove that another driver’s negligence caused your injuries, you may be to recover damages for the following things:

 - Medical costs

 - Physical pain

 - Mental anguish

-Attorney Chris Davis and the legal team at Davis Law Group, P.S., have the necessary knowledge and resources to see your case through to the end and get you the justice you deserve.
+Attorney Chris Davis and the personal injury lawyers at Davis Law Group, P.S., have the necessary knowledge and resources to see your case through to the end and get you the justice you deserve.
 Mr. Davis has nearly 25 years of experience representing victims of serious accidents in Washington State.